|Dr Sudha Dhall (f)|

 MRCGP (2012), MBBS (2008), BSc (h) (2002), DCH, DRCOG

-Dr. Anjali Chakraborty has been the newest member to join the Cloister Road Team in June 2017.
+Dr. Anjali Chakraborty joined the Cloister Road Team in June 2017.

 Originally from Canada, she completed a degree in Life Science and Psychology with Honours in 2002 before studying medicine at Imperial College and graduating with Merit in 2008.
 She completed her GP training in 2012 with the Hillingdon scheme and has worked around West London and Hertfordshire since that time.
 She has a particular interest in Women and Children’s health and is passionate about working with patients to support and empower health and wellbeing – both mental and physical.